ha-manel/ha-manel/README.md

 - 👩‍💻 I have a **Full-Stack Software Developement** certificate, obtained from [Microverse.](https://github.com/microverseinc)

-- 🌱 I’m currently working on side projects and applying to jobs.
+- 🌱 I’m currently working at TrailerCentral as a Front-end Developer & Designer.

 - 💻 All **my projects** are available [here.](https://github.com/ha-manel?tab=repositories)